Amazon debuts Cloud Cam and Key to take on Nest, August and others in home security

 Amazon wants to be the hub for your connected home, and today the company announced two new products that will help it fill out that ambition, specifically in the area of home security.
 It announced a new “intelligent” camera called the Cloud Cam, and a new smart-lock service called Key.

 You control both using Alexa, the voice-based assistant that powers its line of Echo speakers and screens and connected device controllers.

 Pre-order pricing for the Cloud Cam starting at $119.99 and going up to $249.99 for Prime members if paired with Key as part of a larger In-Home Kit (which also includes a smart lock from Yale or Kwikset).
 As it did with the Echo Dot, Amazon is also selling multipacks of the Cloud Cam that bring down the unit cost.
 Amazon describes the Cloud Cam as a “premium product at a non-premium price.”
 But there are also subscription prices, which we’re detailing below.

+Key, meanwhile, will launch on November 8 starting in 37 cities in the U.S. covering “millions of items,” Amazon said.

 The moves underscore Amazon’s ambitions to be more than just an e-commerce hub for the home — although with Key aimed specifically at enabling deliveries, they clearly will help the company further its e-commerce business as well.

 When Amazon launched the Echo Look earlier this year, people raised questions about how much Amazon was invading your privacy with a “smart” camera that could potentially record everything it sees.
-In light of that, it’s very interesting to see the company literally taking ownership of that theme with new security cam product that comes with even more enhanced camera features like night vision and motion detection.
+In light of that, it’s very interesting to see the company taking ownership of that theme with a new security cam product, which comes with even more enhanced camera features like night vision and motion detection.

-The latter is also a sign of how the company is shaping up to be a formidable player in the area of productising innovations in artificial intelligence.
+It’s is also a sign of how the company is shaping up to be a formidable player in the area of productising innovations in artificial intelligence.

 “Cloud Cam has all the features you need to monitor your home, including a 1080p Full HD camera, night vision, two-way audio, and free storage for clips–and with the secure AWS cloud powering Cloud Cam’s advanced computer algorithms and intelligent alerts, the service is always getting smarter,” said Charlie Tritschler, Vice President, Amazon Devices, in a statement.